jilljenn/tryalgo.org/en/_posts/2020-12-04-maintain-median.md

 # Implementation issue

-Since we need a max-priority queue and a min-priority queue, we could either use specialized queues with a customed comparator given at the construction.
-Or -- and I prefer the simplicity of this solution -- to store in the lower queue all the values multplied by -1.
+Since we need a max-priority queue and a min-priority queue, we could either use specialized queues with a customized comparator given at the construction.
+Or -- and I prefer the simplicity of this solution -- store in the lower queue all the values multplied by -1.
 We need to take care of the sign change when inserting or removing though.

 This code is not accepted by the judge, the limit is too harsh for Python.